More Black hockey players in western Quebec say they've faced racial slurs | CBC News

 "I'm very happy that they found the courage to go and denounce the situation," she said.
 "Some kids might not and might keep it to themselves."

-After speaking out about his experience, Godwin was contacted by Quebec Sports Minister Pascale St-Onge, Deselliers said.
+After speaking out about his experience, Godwin was contacted by federal Sports Minister Pascale St-Onge, Deselliers said.

 "She said, 'If I can be any help in any way, you let me know and I will keep in touch with you.
 Just keep on going.'"